-After 44 miles and 5 days we’d completed the hardest state highpoint in the lower 48.
+After 44 miles plus more in side trips we’d completed the hardest state highpoint in the lower 48.
 A trip to Gannett Peak is a magical journey into the greatest wilderness left in the West and is a culmination of years experience.

 We all have had friends that visited Glacier National park, The Tetons, Colorado, Taos and other spots along the Rockies, but the “Winds” are not among that list of popular spots.
 Despite having the largest glaciers in the US Rocky Mountains and crooked fairy-tail spire peaks this range remains a blank spot on the map for most.